thrishank/zkPass_schemas/india-state.md

       ]
     }
   ],
+  "HRCondition": [
-  "HRCondition": ["verify you are belong to the state of Andhra Pradesh"], "tips": {
+    "verify you belong to the state of Andhra Pradesh" ],
+  "tips": {
-    "message": "If you are already logged in the digilocker please logout and log in.
-When you successfully log in please click on the Aadhar Document, please click the 'Start' button to initiate the verification process."
+    "message": "If you are already logged in to Digilocker, please log out and log back in.
+When you successfully log in, please click on the Aadhar Document, and then click the 'Start' button to initiate the verification process."
   }
 }
 ```